michaelagylo/bold-vista/content/authors/admin/_index.md

     date_start: 2020-01-01
     date_end: 2024-06-07
     summary: |
-      Thesis on _Impcliations of Land use change on forests and well-being in Indonesia_.
+      Thesis on _Implications of Land use change on forests and well-being in Indonesia_.
     button:
       text: 'Read Thesis'
       url: 'https://example.com/thesis.pdf'